freqtrade/freqtrade/docs/leverage.md

 # TODO: I took this definition from bitmex, is that fine? https://www.bitmex.com/app/isolatedMargin
 **ISOLATED**

-Margin assigned to a position is restricted to a certain amount.
-If the margin falls below the Maintenance Margin level, the position is liquidated.
+Each market(trading pair), keeps collateral in a separate account

 **CROSS**

-Margin is shared between open positions.
-When needed, a position will draw more margin from the total account balance to avoid liquidation.
+One account is used to share collateral between markets (trading pairs).
+Margin is taken from total account balance to avoid liquidation when needed.

 ``` python
 "collateral": "isolated"
 ```

 ### Developer

+**Margin mode**

 For shorts, the currency which pays the interest fee for the `borrowed` currency is purchased at the same time of the closing trade (This means that the amount purchased in short closing trades is greater than the amount sold in short opening trades).